mist64/cbmbus_doc/Commodore Peripheral Bus.md

-# Commodore Peripheral Bus
+# Commodore Peripheral Bus: Part 0: Overview and Introduction

-* 6 part series about the "IEC" family peripheral bus of the 8 bit Commodore machines
+* 10 part series about the "IEC" family peripheral bus of the 8 bit Commodore machines
 * family of connectors and protocols
 * from the PET, over VIC-20 and the C64/C128, up to the C65
 * based on IEEE-488